Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Food Webs, Energy Flow, Carbon Cycle and Trophic Pyramids

-To begin this hands-on, minds-on activity, students view a video about ecosystem changes that resulted when wolves were reintroduced to Yellowstone.
-Then, students learn about food chains and food webs, and they construct and analyze a food web for Yellowstone National Park.
-Students use what they have learned to understand trophic cascades caused by the return of wolves to Yellowstone.
+To begin this hands-on, minds-on activity, students view a video about ecosystem changes that resulted when wolves were eliminated from Yellowstone National Park and later returned to Yellowstone.
+Then, students learn about food chains and food webs, and they construct and analyze a food web for Yellowstone.
+Students use what they have learned to understand a trophic cascade caused by the elimination of wolves from Yellowstone.
 Next, students learn that the biosphere requires a continuous inflow of energy, but does not need an inflow of carbon atoms.
-To understand why, students analyze how the carbon cycle and energy flow through ecosystems result from photosynthesis, biosynthesis, cellular respiration, and the trophic relationships in food webs.
+To understand why, students apply fundamental principles of physics to photosynthesis, biosynthesis, and cellular respiration, the processes which result in carbon cycles and energy flow through ecosystems.
 In the final section, students use the concepts they have learned to understand trophic pyramids and phenomena such as the relative population sizes for wolves vs. elk in Yellowstone.
-Thus, students learn how important ecological phenomena result from processes at the molecular, cellular, and organismal levels.
+Thus, students learn how ecological phenomena result from processes at the molecular, cellular, and organismal levels.
 For virtual instruction, you can use Food Webs, Carbon Cycles and Energy Flow through Ecosystems, and Trophic Pyramids.
-(NGSS) (revised, 8/2022)
+(NGSS) (revised, 8/2024)

 Download Student Handout, Teacher Preparation Notes and cards for the food web; view comments.

-To begin, students view a video about ecosystem changes that resulted when wolves were reintroduced to Yellowstone.
-Next, students learn about food chains and food webs.
-They construct and analyze a food web for Yellowstone National Park.
-Finally, students use what they have learned to understand a trophic cascade caused by the return of wolves to Yellowstone.
+To begin this hands-on, minds-on activity, students view a video about ecosystem changes that resulted when wolves were eliminated from Yellowstone National Park and later returned to Yellowstone.
+Then, students learn about food chains and food webs, and they construct and analyze a food web for Yellowstone.
+Finally, students use what they have learned to understand a trophic cascade caused by the elimination of wolves from Yellowstone.
 This learning activity provides an introduction to the remote ready learning activities, Carbon Cycles and Energy Flow through Ecosystems, and Trophic Pyramids.
 All three of these activities are included in Food Webs, Energy Flow, Carbon Cycle and Trophic Pyramids, which is intended for classroom instruction.
-(NGSS) (revised, 3/2021)
+(NGSS) (revised, 8/2024)

 Download Student Handout and Teacher Preparation Notes and view comments